On the Douglas-Rachford and Peaceman-Rachford algorithms in the presence of uniform monotonicity and the absence of minimizers: Acknowledgements

 \section{Acknowledgements}

 The research of WMM is partially supported by the Natural Sciences and Engineering Research Council of Canada Discovery Grant (NSERC DG).
+The research of BIC was supported by an Australian Government Research Training Program Scholarship.
 The research of MS is partially supported by WMM's NSERC DG.